Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-07 - Brief description
 (spent a few hours before class) I worked on saveGame and loadGame.
 Save game seems to work fully, loadGame loads in the cards and successfully loads one of the decks, but has a bus error when I try loading the other one (with the exact same code).
 I also moved the random seed to main to improve shuffling.
 I also modified addAtEnd, printDeck, printNice, deckSize to handle malloc'd but still empty decks.

+In class I spent the entire period working on loadGame, and now loadGame and saveGame both fully work.